RackHD/RackHD/example/README.md

     sudo python ~/src/on-http/data/templates/setup_iso.py /tmp/CentOS-7-x86_64*.iso /var/mirrors --link=/home/vagrant/src

-The CentOS installer wants a bit more memory easily available for the installation than we default our test VM towards, so I recommend updating it to 2GB of RAM with the following commands:
+The CentOS installer wants a bit more memory easily available for the installation than we default our test VM towards, so we recommend updating it to 2GB of RAM with the following commands:

     VBoxManage controlvm poweroff pxe-1